 All of my 3 kids devoured the first batch I made so we will definitely be making baked oats regularly for breakfast at our house.
 Baked oats are super easy to make and highly customizable.
 I added blueberries as my topping but we also made them with chocolate chips, peanut butter and raspberries and they all worked very well.
 Get your blender out and give these a try right away!
 You will be amazed at how good these taste!

 This recipe makes four 8-ounce ramekins but if you have guests or a bigger family (or just want to make a bigger batch), just double the recipe.

-WHAT YOU WILL NEED TO MAKE BANANA BAKED OATS
+WHAT YOU WILL NEED TO MAKE TIKTOK BAKED OATS

 Oats: you can use old fashioned rolled oats or quick/instant oats.
 You can also use store bought oat flour or make your own oat flour by processing rolled oats in a food processor and use that instead.

 Banana: it should be ripe, like for banana bread.
 Brown skin is ok.